kavingray/wp-ui/readme.txt

 = 0.7.3 =
 * Tons of compatibility fixes.
-* jQuery version requirement relaxed to 1.4.4.
+* jQuery version requirement relaxed to 1.4.2.
 * Another Tabs design option - no-background tabs.
-Use background="false" to try it with any style.
+Use `background="false"` with wptabs shortcode.
 * Style Fixes - Jumpy text, uniform feel.
 Use the custom css panel to input your font size.
-* New shortcode [wpui_loop] gets you custom loop can be used anywhere, not limited to WP UI.
+* New shortcode `wpui_loop` outputs custom loop anywhere and is not limited to WP UI.
 * Pagination for posts inside tabs.
-Basic pagination for now to be used with the [wpui_loop] shortcode.
+Basic pagination for now to be used with the `wpui_loop` shortcode.
 * Twitter and e-commerce widgets blank page fix.
-* Please Save The Options.

 = 0.7.2 =
 * Detailed Preview of jQuery UI themes and CSS3 styles.